Heat Guardian Online Help

 Signal: this is just like a cell phone.
 When the signal gets below 1 bar it may still be sending and receiving data but it may not.

-If one unit is on a flagpole in an open field the range will be about 5 miles.
+If the base is on a flagpole in a flat open field the range will be about 5 miles.
 In real life they may go less than ½ a mile in dense woods or in metal buildings.
-Mount the unit in your vehicle in a window so that the signal goes through a window instead of a car or rv wall.
+Mount the base in your vehicle in a window so that the signal goes through a window instead of a car or rv metal sheet.

 When the display shows 4 or 5 bars you have plenty of signal and should not worry at all about positioning or location.
-When the display shows 0 or 1 bars it may help to align the antennas as discussed below in mounting.
+When the display shows 0 or 1 bars it may help to move/straighten the antennas.

-When out of range or if there is interference, the Heat Guardian will (a) within 40 seconds start counting the time since it last received a packet (b) after a minute it will loudly warble every 15 seconds (c) after two minutes it will blank out the remote temperature.
+When out of range or if there is interference, the Heat Guardian will (a) within 40 seconds start counting the time since it last received a packet (b) after a minute it will blink red and start warbling every 20 seconds (c) after two minutes it will show a nearly-constant red light.

 In all cases, the blinking light confirms connection status.
-Every few seconds it blinks green, orange or red.
+Every few seconds it blinks green or red.

 How to Turn It Off and On